-New Georgia Regulations Clarify Sales Tax Rules for Restaurants.
-Refunds May be Available!
+Refund for Restaurants?
+New Georgia Regulations Clarify Sales Tax Rules

 The Department has clarified that several purchases by restaurants are exempt from sales tax, including the following:

-- Single-use items provided with meals — disposable items made available to customers as a component part of a meal, including straws, stirrers, napkins, disposable silverware, toothpicks, tray liners and wet-naps
+- Single-use items provided with meals — disposable items made available to customers as a part of a meal, including straws, stirrers, napkins, disposable silverware, toothpicks, tray liners and wet-naps.

-- Food items provided with meals sold – this includes condiments and other items available to customers without a separate charge such as bottled condiments left on tables, condiment packets and complementary bread or chips
+- Food items provided with meals sold — includes condiments and other items available to customers without a separate charge, such as bottled condiments left on tables, condiment packets and complimentary bread or chips.

 Further, the Department has also identified certain items often overlooked by restaurants that are subject to sales and use tax, including the following:

-- Items used or consumed by the restaurant – this includes the cost of complimentary meals provided to customers or employees, restaurant decor, serving utensils, flatware, linens, placemats and single-use items that are not a component of a meal sold to a customer
+- Items used or consumed by the restaurant —includes the cost of complimentary meals provided to customers or employees, restaurant decor, serving utensils, flatware, linens, placemats and single-use items that are not a component of a meal sold to a customer.

-Taxpayers who have previously paid tax on purchase of items that the Regulation clarifies as exempt may request a refund of the sales tax erroneously paid within the past three years.
-To determine whether tax was paid, restaurants and franchisees should examine past invoices from food service vendors to determine whether tax was assessed on exempt items.
-The assessed sales tax would be present as a separate line-item on the invoice.
+Examine past invoices from food service vendors to determine whether tax was assessed on exempt items.
+If The assessed sales tax would be present as a separate line-item on the invoice.

-If sales tax on exempt items is discovered, the taxpayer may either pull the related invoices they have on file or request this information and all related invoices from the past three years from that vendor.
+If you discover exempt items, pull the related invoices you have on file or request this information and all related invoices from the past 3 years from the vendor.

-- The restaurant should first request the refund from its vendors by providing a written request as well as a completed Form ST-5 Exemption Certificate.
-The vendor may either request the refund directly on behalf of the restaurant or can provide the restaurant with a completed Form ST-12A Refund Waiver.
+- You (restaurateur or franchisee) send a written refund request plus a completed Form ST-5 Exemption Certificate to the relevant vendor.
+The vendor may either request a refund directly on behalf of the restaurant or can provide the restaurant with a completed Form ST-12A Refund Waiver.

-- If the vendor does not want to issue a refund to the restaurant directly or does not provide a Form ST-12A within 90 days, the restaurant may file a refund claim directly with the state by completing the Form ST-12 Refund Request and including a Form ST-12B Purchaser’s Affadavit instead.
+- If the vendor does not want to issue a refund to you directly or does not provide a Form ST-12A within 90 days, you may file a refund claim directly with the state by completing the Form ST-12 Refund Request and including a Form ST-12B Purchaser’s Affidavit.